Labrador Iron Mines

 Permitting

-LIM's Project is located in a remote area of western Labrador adjacent to the boundary with the Province of Quebec.
-The mine operations involve the extraction of iron ore in an area of previous iron ore mining and are carried out using conventional open pit mining methods.
-Ore is beneficiated by crushing, washing and screening and no chemicals are used in the beneficiation process.
+LIM's direct shipping iron ore (DSO) projects are located in a remote area of western Labrador and northeastern Quebec, centred around the town of Schefferville, Quebec.
+Our mining operations involve the extraction of iron ore in an area of previous iron ore mining and are carried out using conventional open pit mining methods.
+Ore is beneficiated by crushing, screening and/or washing and no chemicals are used in the beneficiation process.

-Legislation principally applicable to the permitting process by the Government of Newfoundland and Labrador includes (i) the Environmental Protection Act, the Water Resources Act and the Endangered Species Act administered by the Department of Environment and Conservation; (ii) the Mining Act administered by the Department of Natural Resources; and (iii) the Occupational Health & Safety Act and the Workplace Health, Safety and Compensation Act administered by the Department of Government Services.
+Legislation principally applicable to the approvals process by the Government of Newfoundland and Labrador includes (i) the Environmental Protection Act, the Water Resources Act and the Endangered Species Act administered by the Department of Environment and Conservation; (ii) the Mining Act and the Mineral Act administered by the Department of Natural Resources; and (iii) the Occupational Health & Safety Act and the Workplace Health, Safety and Compensation Act administered by the Department of Government Services.

 Environment